enaj1125/I_Submission/README.md

 self._visited = False      # whether node has been visited

 self._neighbor_list = []   # all its neighbors' id

-###Graph class:represent user network using a hash table
-Each user id as key and each node (Node type) as value, with the following methods defined:

-add(self, node_id1, node_id2)                    # check if node exsit and add to graph

-reset(self)                                       # only reset the nodes that have been visited, not the whole graph.

-bfs_search(self, node_id1, node_id2, max_degree)  # search two nodes within the max_degree in the graph

 ##Search the Social Network Graph